Improved Integrality Gap in Max-Min Allocation: or Topology at the North Pole: Topological tools and the proof strategy

 \subsection{The proof strategy}

-Let $T$ be such that $CLP(T)$ of instance ${\cal I}$ with the target $T$ has a feasible solution.
-Our proof strategy is to take, for our chosen $\alpha$, the graph $H(\alpha)$ defined in the introduction and use Theorem~\ref{thm:aharoniberger} to derive the existence of an independent transversal in it.
+Let $T$ be such that the $CLP(T)$ of instance ${\cal I}$ with the target $T$ has a feasible solution.
+Our proof strategy is to take, for our chosen $\alpha$, the graph $H(\alpha)$ defined in Section~\ref{sec:setup} and use Theorem~\ref{thm:aharoniberger} to derive the existence of an independent transversal in it.

 Those $\alpha$-hyperedges that contain a single resource will have a special status.
-A resource $r\in R$ is called {\em fat} if $v_r \geq \alpha T$, otherwise it is called {\em thin}.
-The set $F = F(\alpha) := \{ r\in R: v_r \geq \alpha T \}$ is the set of fat resources.
+A resource $r\in R$ is called {\em fat} if $v_r > \alpha T$, otherwise it is called {\em thin}.
+The set $F = F(\alpha) := \{ r\in R: v_r > \alpha T \}$ is the set of fat resources.
 Any set $S\subseteq R$ of resources with $S\cap F = \emptyset$ is called thin.
 We will in particular be speaking of {\em thin $\alpha$-hyperedges} and {\em thin configurations}.
 Note that an $\alpha$-hyperedge is thin if and only if it contains at least two elements.
 The corresponding vertices of $H(\alpha)$ are also called thin.
 For a fat resource $r\in R$, the singleton $\{ r \}$ is called a {\em fat $\alpha$-hyperedge}, and if $r\in L_p$ then $r^p$ is called a {\em fat vertex} of $H(\alpha)$.
 Each fat resource $r\in F$ corresponds to a clique $C_r := \{ r^p : r\in L_p \}$ in $H(\alpha)$ which forms a component, since no other $\alpha$-hyperedge contains $r$ (due to their minimality).

 As we show next, we can shift our main focus to the subgraph $J(\alpha) := H(\alpha)- \cup_{r\in F} C_r$ of $H(\alpha)$ induced by the set of thin vertices.
 To verify the condition of Theorem~\ref{thm:aharoniberger} we need to consider an arbitrary subset $U\subseteq P$ of the players and the corresponding induced subgraph $H(\alpha)|_U$ of $H(\alpha)$.
 By Fact~\ref{fact:eta}(2) the disjoint clique components corresponding to fat vertices $r\in F_U : = F\cap (\cup_{p\in U} L_p)$ each contribute at least one to the value of $\eta(H(\alpha)|_U)$.
 We thus need to prove that for the remaining graph we have $\eta (J(\alpha)|_U) \geq |U|-|F_U|$.